Getting Started

 Deploying

-Application has deployed successfully with pod creation on the location.
+Application could not be deployed successfully at the location.

 Accessing the Application

-Once the application has been deployed successfully, you can access the application using the Remote Application Access feature from Fleet Command.
+After you deploy an application, you can access the application by using the Remote Application Access feature from Fleet Command.
 For more information on using this feature, refer to Remote Application Access.